fennel-ai/client/docs/pages/useful-tips/python-environment.md

 # Python Environment

-By default, Fennel runs on Python 3.9 and comes pre-installed with the following pip packages:
+By default, Fennel server runs on Python 3.9 and comes pre-installed with the following pip packages:

 ```
 charset-normalizer==3.0.1